 Is it Painful to Have Dental Implants Placed?

 Implant procedures are done with light IV sedation in our offices, so there is no pain or anxiety during the placement of implants.
 Dr. Wallace and his staff are innovators in using biological growth factors to promote rapid healing after surgical procedures.
 The most important of these is called “Platelet-Rich Fibrin”.
-This is actually made from a patient’s own blood sample, taken when an i.v. sedation line is started.
-This sample is placed into a high-speed centrifuge machine for 8 minutes to separate the platelet-rich fraction of blood which contains concentrated healing factors that act directly on surgical sites to jump-start the healing process.
-As a result of this, discomfort after the surgery is minimal and easily controlled with non-opioid analgesic medicines.
+This is actually made from a patient’s own blood, taken when an i.v. sedation line is started.
+This is placed into a high-speed centrifuge machine to separate the platelet-rich fraction of blood which contains concentrated healing factors.
+These healing factors act directly on surgical sites to jump-start the healing process.
+As a result of this, discomfort after surgery is minimal and easily controlled with non-opioid analgesic medicines.

 Does It Take Long to Get Dental Implants?